keptn-sandbox/k6-service/docs/k6-prometheus-quality-gate-example/README.md

 [Previous tutorial's](../k6-prometheus-example/README.md) setup of Prometheus and K6 extension using JES would be required.
 Apart from that, we'll have to setup Prometheus Service and Lighthouse Service.

-### Prometheus Service
+### SLI Provider

-We'll have to install a SLI provider service which will inturn be called from Lighthouse Service.
-Prometheus Service of Keptn will do this job.
+We'll have to install a [SLI provider](https://keptn.sh/docs/0.19.x/integrations/sli_provider/) service which will inturn be called from Lighthouse Service.
+SLI providers like Prometheus, Dynatrace, Datadog and many others can be used.
+We'll use Prometheus to get the SLI metrics. ***Prometheus Service*** of Keptn will do this job.
 Please install Prometheus Service from [here](https://github.com/keptn-contrib/prometheus-service).

 Things to note while installing:
 - Give correct namespace of installation of Prometheus of K8s